Calm reflective fjord surrounded by forested mountains under a partly cloudy sky.

 Once in West Arm, passengers boarded a few different busses for the 30-minute drive to Deep Cove.
 We stopped at a viewpoint for pictures, but kept it brief due to the relentless sandflies.

 From there, we found a sheltered spot for some fishing.
-I hadn’t been fishing since probably grade school, but I dopped a line in and caught a blue cod.
+I hadn’t been fishing since probably grade school, but I dropped a line in and caught a blue cod.
 Our collective haul for the boat included eight blue cod, which were later cooked for dinner, two terakihi, and several jock stewart, which were thrown back.
+I don’t eat fish but everyone said they tasted great.

 After fishing, some passengers chose to kayak, while others enjoyed the thrill of jumping from the helicopter deck into the sound.
 Dinner was a feast of tomato soup, fresh lobster, blue cod or steak, and sticky toffee pudding—we ate entirely too much and called it an early night.